GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

  ```

 #### Install *secret-syncer*
-The easiest way to install *secret-syncer* is by running the below script from this directory:
+To install *secret-syncer*, run the below script from this directory:
 ```bash
 ./create.sh
 ```
 This script uses `gcloud` and `kubectl` to build/push the container image for *secret-syncer*
 and create a Deployment `secret-syncer`, along with necessary RBAC resources, to the
 namespace `secrets` in the currently active k8s cluster.

-** Note that this script has only been tested on MacOS, and may need some tweaking to support
-other environments (namely the arguments passed to the `sed` command in the `replace_image` function).
-Alternatively, the call to `replace_image` can be commented out, and the image specified manually
-in `manifests/deployment.yaml`.

 ## Configuration